 - Swarming bees make a loud roar while bearding bees are relatively quiet.

 - Swarming bees may cover the hive but they also form a cloud in the air around the hive.
 Bearding bees generally crawl out of the hive without becoming airborne.

 If your bees are bearding, make sure the hive has good ventilation and a nearby source of water.
 If possible, hives should have some shade in the late afternoon.
-It is often reported that bees do better and are more productive if they have some respite from the direct sun, especially in hot climates.
-A lot of time and energy is required to cool a hot hive—resources that could be put to better use.
+Bees do better and are more productive if they have some respite from the direct sun, especially in hot climates.
+Cooling a hot hive requires lots of time and energy—resources that could be put to better use.

 After you’ve corrected any problems with ventilation, don’t worry about the bees.
-Just like humans they like to while away a hot summer afternoon sitting on the front porch complaining about the heat.
+Just like humans, they like to spend a hot summer afternoon sitting on the front porch complaining about the heat.